zeling595/tp/docs/UserGuide.md

 #### Viewing a bill: `getBill`

 Gets the bill of a specified booking ID.
+The bill displayed will show the details of the:
+* Number of nights stayed
+* Price per night
+* Room services ordered, if there is any.
+Else, it will show "No room services ordered"
+* Nett bill for the BOOKING_ID queried

 To find out the BOOKING_ID of the booking you want to get the bill for, you can use the `findBooking` command.

-The display result of the `getBill` command will depend on whether a room service has been added to that particular booking.
-* If a room service has

 Format: `getBill bid/BOOKING_ID`